How to close a business

 Alternatively, you can apply for members’ voluntary liquidation if your company can pay its debts.

 This can only take place where the directors are able to give a statutory declaration of solvency, to the effect that the company will be able to pay all its debts in full within 12 months.
 A members' voluntary winding up is started by the members passing a special resolution (75% majority) within five weeks after the directors have sworn their declaration of solvency.
-As the debts will be paid in full, shareholders are given control over the process, including as to the choice of liquidator, and less information is passed to creditors.
+As the debts will be paid in full, shareholders are given control over the process, including the choice of liquidator, and less information is passed to creditors.
 This process is sometimes referred to as solvent liquidation.
 In Scotland, you need a form 4.25 (Scot)

 Insolvent company